aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 4:

-Let's click into the **`rke2-cluster`**.
+Select **`rke2-cluster`**.
 You will see that it is starting to create resources on AWS and each of the nodes are in different states.
 The cluster creation process will take roughly 5 to 10 minutes.

-Feel free to continue exploring the Cluster Management feature while we wait for the cluster to create and provision!
+Feel free to continue exploring the Cluster Management feature while you wait for the cluster to create.

 ![rancher-cluster-create-ec2-success-details](/static/images/content/31-cluster-create-ec2-success-details.png)

 ### Step 5:

-Once the nodes finished creating resources and provisioning, you will see each node and the cluster is marked as **`Running`**.
+Once the cluster nodes have been provisioned, you will see each node and the cluster is marked as **`Running`**.

-Let's go into the newly created cluster and explore it.
+You can select the newly created cluster and explore it.
 Open the side menu and click on **`rke2-cluster`**.

 ![rancher-cluster-create-ec2-successful](/static/images/content/31-cluster-create-ec2-successful.png)

 ### Step 6:

 Here you will notice this is the same view that we saw under Exploring the Cluster.
-You are able to do everything you were able to do before, but inside of this cluster.
+You are able to do everything you were able to do before, but now in the created RKE2 cluster.

 ![rancher-cluster-create-ec2-detail](/static/images/content/31-cluster-create-ec2-details.png)

 ## Completed!

-We're Done!
-You've just created an RKE2 Cluster using the Rancher Multi-Cluster Manager.
-Let's move onto importing the Amazon EKS Cluster into Rancher!
+We're done!
+We created an RKE2 Cluster on EC2 using the Rancher Multi-Cluster Manager.
+Let's move on to import an Amazon EKS Cluster into Rancher.